-As seen in Chart 1, the number of bills passed in 2017 represents another year of decline in this metric.
-The decline in the number of bills that passed in the 2017 session tracks the overall historical trend.
-Since 1995, the five years that saw the fewest bills pass both houses are 2009, 2012, 2013, 2016 and 2017.
-An examination of the number of two-house bills passed over a longer period of time, legislative actions by governor since 1920 (Chart 2), makes the historical trend quite clear: Legislative agreements have declined over time.
+As seen in Chart 1, the number of bills passed in 2018 represents an increase over the previous year, but that increase does not change the overall historical trend: Over time fewer bills are passing the Legislature.
+Since 1995, the five years that saw the fewest bills pass both houses are 2009, 2012, 2016, 2017 and 2018.
+An examination of the number of two-house bills passed over a longer period of time, legislative actions by governor since 1920 (Chart 2), makes the historical trend quite clear: Legislative agreements have declined over time and this year's uptick does little to change that trend.